THE-STAR-OF-THE-SHOW/THE-STAR-OF-THE-SHOW/README.md

 - 🌈 I check things daily on my strawpage! so leave a drawing!
 - 🐾 I love pastel and clean aesthetics
 - ✨ Jester funk is SO GOOD
-- 🌸 1# DANDY FAN DOUBLES DNI
+- 🌸 1# DANDY FAN AND FICKIN DOUBLES iwec
 - 😵‍💫 you follow me, i follow back! hehe! dandy promise!
 - 🥹 im like shipping sometimess uhh eenhen i may say brainrot as a joke 💔 profile crop hy me!